Shuckers Front Office

 Katy received a bachelor's degree in Business Marketing from JSU, where she was also a member of the JSU Marching Southerners drumline for four years, along with working as the campus photographer student worker and graduate assistant.
 She is originally from Birmingham, Alabama.
 Her favorite teams are the JSU Gamecocks, Atlanta Braves, and Philadelphia Eagles.

-In her spare time, Katy enjoys cooking, reading, watching movies, and planning with her fiancé for their June 2019 wedding!
+In her spare time, Katy enjoys cooking, reading, watching movies, and spending time with her husband!

 Barry Lyons was born and raised in Biloxi, MS and achieved his childhood dream of becoming a Major League Baseball Player.
 Barry is a 1978 graduate of Biloxi High School and a 1984 graduate of Delta State University with a Bachelor of Business Administration Degree.